 Amount repayable after one year

-As at March 31, 2017, trade receivables amounted to HK$24.2 million (March 31, 2016: HK$61.0 million), which were transferred to banks by discounting those receivables on a full recourse basis.
-As the Group had not transferred the significant risks and rewards relating to these receivables, it continued to recognise the full carrying amount of the receivables and had recognised the cash received on the transfer as a secured borrowing amounted to HK$19.4 million (March 31, 2016: HK$48.8 million).
+As at September 30, 2018, the Group's trade receivables amounted to HK$91.3 million (March 31, 2018: HK$76.5 million), which were transferred to banks by discounting those trade receivables on a full recourse basis.
+As the Group had not transferred the significant risks and rewards relating to these receivables, it continued to recognise the full carrying amount of the receivables and had recognised the cash received on the transfer as a secured borrowing amounting to HK$73.0 million (March 31, 2018: HK$61.3 million).

 Foreign Exchange Risk Management

 The Group operates in Hong Kong, the PRC and Taiwan.
 It incurred foreign currency risk mainly on sales and purchases that were denominated in currencies other than its functional currencies.
-Sales are mainly denominated in USD, RMB, Hong Kong dollars ("HKD") and Taiwan dollars ("TWD") whereas purchases are mainly denominated in USD, Japanese yen ("JPY"), RMB and HKD.
-Therefore the exposure in exchange rate risks mainly arises from fluctuations in foreign currencies against the functional currencies.
-Given the pegged exchange rate between HKD and USD, the exposure of entities that use HKD as their respective functional currency to the fluctuations in the USD is minimal.
+Sales are mainly denominated in USD, RMB, HKD and Taiwan dollars (TWD) whereas purchases are mainly denominated in USD, Japanese yen (JPY), RMB and HKD.
+Therefore, the exposure in exchange rate risks mainly arises from fluctuations in foreign currencies against the functional currencies.
+Given the pegged exchange rate between HKD and USD, the exposure of entities that use HKD as their respective functional currency to the fluctuations in USD is minimal.
 However, exchange rate fluctuations between RMB and USD, RMB and JPY, HKD and JPY, or TWD and USD could affect the Group's performance and asset value.
 The Group has a foreign currency hedging policy to monitor and maintain its foreign exchange exposure at an acceptable level.

 Net Gearing Ratio

-The net gearing ratio as at March 31, 2017 was 94.5% (March 31, 2016: 65.7%).
-The net gearing ratio was derived by dividing net debts (representing interest-bearing bank borrowings, trust receipt loans and bills payables minus cash and cash equivalents) by shareholders' equity at the end of a given period.
-The increase was mainly due to an increase in trust receipt loans from HK$589.5 million to HK$668.6 million to finance the increased purchasing activities.
+The net gearing ratio as at September 30, 2018 was 144.1% (March 31, 2018: 101.9%).
+The net gearing ratio was derived by dividing net debts (representing interest-bearing bank borrowings, trust receipt loans and bills payables minus cash and cash equivalents and restricted bank deposits) by shareholders' equity at the end of a given period.
+The increase was mainly due to an increase in trust receipt loans from HK$818.4 million to HK$947.6 million to finance the increased inventories.

-As at March 31, 2017, the Company had also given guarantees to certain suppliers in relation to the subsidiaries' settlement of the respective payables.
-The aggregate amounts payable to these suppliers under guarantee were HK$327.1 million (March 31, 2016: HK$274.6 million).
+As at September 30, 2018, the Company had also given guarantees to a supplier in relation to the subsidiaries' settlement of the respective payables.
+The aggregate amount payable to this supplier under guarantee was HK$201.3 million (March 31, 2018: HK$365.5 million).